QuinnGilbert/Gilbert-app1-impl/README.md

 ##### Load a List
 To load your currently viewed list, press the "Load" button, then select a .todo file that you saved previously.

+##### Sorting Items
+You can sort the Items by Description or Due Date by simply pressing the row name at the top.